Paul-Usman/DSA-CLASS-POWER-BI/README.md

 - Data loading and inspection
 - Handling missing variables
 - Data Cleaning and formatting
-- 1. Creation of new columns for analysis of the attrition and age category.
+  - Creation of new columns for analysis of:
+     1. the attrition and;
+      2. age category.

 # Explorative Data Analysis.